 - If applicable: university entrance examination certificate from your home country

-- If applicable: assessment examination (Feststellungsprüfung) for the degree programme in question (certified copy)
+- If applicable: assessment examination (Feststellungsprüfung) for the degree program in question (certified copy)

-- Applicants who have completed previous periods of study in China or Vietnam: APS certificate (original)
+- Applicants who have completed previous periods of study in China, India or (from summer semester 2023) Vietnam: APS certificate (original)

 - Applicants from DSDI/DSDII schools in China: confirmation of identity from the German embassy (original)